vindeolal/todo-rails/README.md

 # TODO rails
-Simple to-do app using Rails, GraphQL, Postgres backend, and Angular as the frontend.
+`to-do` app using Rails, GraphQL, Postgres backend, and Angular as the frontend.